 5. Toss thicker wrinkled clothes in the dryer with a wet towel.

 This is an alternative to spraying your clothes directly with water.
 This is also how to unwrinkle a shirt or fabric with thicker material.

 PRO TIP: Don’t use a towel with dark threads — they could rub off in the dryer, and you’ll end up with fuzzy clothes instead of wrinkly ones.

 6. Throw a wet sock in the dryer for thinner clothes that are wrinkled.

+Use one of those unmatched socks that I know you have to knock the wrinkles out.
 The wet sock will create just enough steam, helping get wrinkles out of more delicate material.
+Tumble dry as usual.

 7. Place a damp towel over clothes to help get rid of wrinkles.

 If you need to know how to get wrinkles out of clothes when you travel, then this is a good option.
 Use a flat surface and make sure the towel is wet but wrung out.
 Then press down to smooth out the area.
 Let it hang dry for a few minutes and you’re set.